GallantGuide/Bull_or_Bear_Crypto/README.md

 #### Final Model: Long Short-Term Memory Neural Network

 We built a LSTM model that could handle not only price datat over time, but also other market and social media features were were interested in.
-- LSTM: uses both market features and "buzz"/popularity features from reddit comments
+- LSTM: uses both market features and "buzz"/popularity features from Reddit comments

 ### Dashboard